 Why does this happen when none of the 6 employers had a pay gap?
 The answer should be obvious from the graphic since the 6 employers were displayed in order of average pay.
 Men are more likely to be found in high paying employers and women are more likely to be found in low paying employers.
 So it is no surprise that the national median woman will be earning less than the national median man.

 The same effect is already apparent in the ONS pay gap figures.
 If we look at the 2020 gender pay gap, ONS estimate that the median women earns 84.5p for every £1 earned by the median man.
 Among full time employees, the median woman earns 92.6p for every £1 earned by the median man and among part time employees, the median woman earns £1.03 for every £1 earned by the median man.
 Note how the pay gaps for full time and part time employees are much smaller than the pay gap for all employees.
 Again the reason is obvious and follows the same effect as above.
 Women are more likely to work part time and part time roles earn less per hour on average than full time roles.
 Consequently, the median women’s pay is dragged down and the median man’s pay is dragged up when full & part time roles are combined.
+See this blog by the ONS published in 2019 for more details about this paradox and how a Bletchley Park codebreaker from WW2 is able to resolve this.

 The bottom line is that any employer that seeks to compare their pay gap with the ONS pay gap is making a false comparison.
 ONS pay gaps can never be comparable with pay gaps from GPG reporting and such efforts should be discontinued.
 Should we ever get to a situation where no employer has a gender pay gap, I would still be expecting the ONS to be reporting a pay gap against women of around 5-10p in the pound.